NEW: Citrix Integration in AppsAnywhere 2.6

 We're very happy to share with you some hugely exciting updates from the development team this week; AppsAnywhere 2.6.0 is now available.

-Learn about AppsAnywhere 2.6 latest features in the below webinar, presented by Technical Director, Ryan Heath:
+Learn about AppsAnywhere 2.6 latest features in the below reveal, presented by Technical Director, Ryan Heath:

 We’ve crammed an incredible range of features into this release; in fact 24 change requests and 5 resolved defects make it the most packed release we have ever produced!